servimp/Mintagram_Express/README.md

   This will seed the DB with two users and 4 posts.

 * A JWT is generated on Login, the life of this first token is 2 minutes.
-* After two minutes the Refresh Token Controller refreshes the token and defines a hour as life of the token as default.
+* After two minutes the Refresh Token Controller refreshes the token and defines an hour as life of the token as default.

 Steps to run this project: